Xardas0327/Learning2DEngine/Documentations/TiledMapEditor.md

 #### Property
 The object can have properties, which will be added to the game object.
-The Point Object doesn't support `Smart Properties`, but other object do.
+The Point Object supports only the _GroupName_ `Smart Properties`, but other object do.

 | Smart Property | Type   | Description   |
 | -------------- | ------ | ------------- |